 - He physically leaves the room when emotional issues are discussed.

 - He’s insensitive to the emotions of those around him.

-Most men — unfortunately — do not undergo such traumatic experiences as the one described above.
-Yet many boys emerge from adolescence with a strong sense that being strong and unfeeling is the “masculine” thing to do.
-When a male brain is saturated in testosterone, it doesn’t take much, even from well-meaning family members, to give a boy the message that emotions and feelings are only for girls.
+Many boys emerge from adolescence with a strong sense that being strong and unfeeling is the “masculine” thing to do.
+Unfortunately, it doesn’t take much to send a boy the message that emotions and feelings are only for girls.

 - “Don’t cry unless you’re hurt.”

 - “Only sissies get hurt feelings.”

 - “It’s a sign of weakness to let people know you’re hurting.”